Amith123Kumar/Nmap-/README.md

  step 5 : set cronjob as (cronjob.txt )

- step 6 : To get email notification when the scanning starts  (0.startscript.txt).
+ step 6 : To get email(use postfix) notification when the scanning starts  (0.startscript.txt).

  step 7 : To get email notification when the scanning ends ( 4.endscript.txt).